Man Utd need to sign Kane and Sancho, says club legend Ferdinand | Goal.com

 Manchester United should pay whatever it takes to sign England internationals Harry Kane and Jadon Sancho, according to Red Devils legend Rio Ferdinand.

-Dortmund prodigy Sancho has long been linked with a move to the Theatre of Dreams - with the speculation growing that the 20-year-old is ready to sign on the dotted line at Old Trafford.
+Borussia Dortmund prodigy Sancho has long been linked with a move to United - with speculation growing that the 20-year-old is ready to sign on the dotted line at Old Trafford.

-Ferdinand believes Kane has started dropping hints about what he wants and that Man Utd and some of Europe's biggest clubs will swoop in with huge offers.
+Ferdinand believes Kane has started dropping hints about what he wants and that United and some of Europe's biggest clubs will swoop in with huge offers.

 "Harry has always been coy and held back but he’s dropped a couple of bombs," Ferdinand said in an Instagram Q&A.